 For instance, foreign health supplement brands constitute a large percentage of the entire market.
 According to the US Department of Commerce, health supplement brands from the US, Europe, Australia and Japan are highly sought after in Singapore.
 24% of the total imports for the health supplement market in Singapore in 2015 was from USA alone, with big names such as GNC and Centrum being identified as the most popular brands.

-On a similar note, some of the most popular beauty and personal care brands in Singapore are foreign brands which include L’Oreal, Procter and Gamble, and Estee Lauder Cosmetics, which hold 11%, 9%, and 6% of market share respectively.
+On a similar note, some of the most popular beauty and personal care brands9 in Singapore are foreign brands which include L’Oreal, Procter and Gamble, and Estee Lauder Cosmetics, which hold 11%, 9%, and 6% of market share respectively.
 While these multinational companies (MNCs) are based in France and the USA, they remain very popular among locals.

 Furthermore, as the interest in Korean beauty products continues to grow in Southeast Asia, Singaporean consumers are no exception to the trend.
 Brands such as Acwell Skincare, Some By Mi, SON&PARK and Stabilized Rice Bran (SRB) are popular among Singaporeans on eCommerce platforms like Shopee and Qoo10, and rank within the top few beauty and personal care products on these platforms.